Birding

 Birding is a terrific way to get outdoors and actively enjoy nature.
 Being in nature feels good and it is good for us.
 Birding, and its somewhat less active counterpart, birdwatching, both increased in popularity during the pandemic.

-They are still growing.
+Both activities are still growing.

-NatureMT, our partner site, has an image library of over 100 Montana birds (and growing), a page with the birds you are most likely to see in the greater Helena area, and a Rapid Raptor Resource.
+NatureMT, our partner site, has an image library of over 200 Montana birds (and growing), a page with the birds you are most likely to see in the greater Helena area, and a Rapid Raptor Resource.

 Enjoy!